LukasFuchs/GeoModBox.jl/docs/src/man/DiffOneD.md

 #### Boundary Conditions

 Different thermal boundary conditions can be set for which one utilizes the *ghost nodes*.
-Here, let us focus on two fundamental conditions, the *Dirichlet* and *Neumann* boundary conditions.
+Here, let's focus on two fundamental conditions, the *Dirichlet* and *Neumann* boundary conditions.
 To consider each boundary condition to solve the equations, one needs to define the temperature at the *ghost nodes*.

-The Dirichlet boundary condition defines a constant temperature along the boundary, such that the temperatures at the left (**west**) and right (**east**) *ghost nodes* are defined as:
+The *Dirichlet* boundary condition defines a constant temperature along the boundary, such that the temperatures at the left (**West**) and right (**East**) *ghost nodes* are defined as:

 $\begin{equation}
 T_{G,W} = 2T_{BC,W} - T_{1},